 How to improve your local ranking on Google

-You may find that your business doesn’t appear for relevant searches in your area.
-To maximize how often your customers see your business in local search results, complete the following tasks in Google My Business.
-Providing and updating business information in Google My Business can help your business’s local ranking on Google and enhance your presence in Search and Maps.
+You may find that your business doesn’t show up for relevant searches in your area.
+To maximize how often users find your business in local search results, ensure that your business information in Business Profile is accurate, complete, and engaging.

 Local results are based primarily on relevance, distance, and prominence.
-These factors are combined to help find the best match for your search.
-For example, Google algorithms might decide that a business that's farther away from your location is more likely to have what you're looking for than a business that's closer, and therefore rank it higher in local results.Relevance
+A combination of these factors helps us find the best match for your search.
+For example, our algorithms might decide that a business that's farther away from your location is more likely to have what you're looking for than a business that's closer, and therefore rank it higher in local results.Relevance

-There's no way to request or pay for a better local ranking on Google.
-We do our best to keep the details of the search algorithm confidential to make the ranking system as fair as possible for everyone.
+Tip: There's no way to request or pay for a better local ranking on Google.
+We do our best to keep the search algorithm details confidential, to make the ranking system as fair as possible for everyone.